Digital Marketing against tourism crisis

 The use of this data, usually in an automatic or semi-automatic way, allows a more optimized strategy.
 This marketing strategy is more personalized and it’s also responsible for having a positive impact on ROI.

+There are some low-cost solutions that will help with this.
 This is where Amplifier comes in.
-Based on what has been said here, it is a powerful tool that uses Data Marketing, assisting you in your daily strategic decisions and retaining your customers by monetizing your digital data!
+Based on what has been said here, it is a powerful automation tool that uses Data Marketing, assisting you in your daily strategic decisions and retaining your customers by monetizing your digital data.

 Create an email list for leisure travelers, business travelers and group travelers who have canceled reservations.
 When the situation for COVID-19 begins to improve, send an email asking those guests to reschedule, then pulling out perks or a welcome courtesy.